 People love to talk about the plans they have to try something new.
 My comedian friends often talk about how many people tell them they’ve been thinking about trying standup some time.
 Music fans are fascinated about life on the road and want to know what it’s like playing shows.
 People have long told me that they’re going to start going to the gym or they’ve been thinking about getting a tattoo when they see one of mine.
 Do it I say.
 Stop thinking about it and do it.
 In a nicer way than that but still.
 But people don’t do it.
 They’re afraid of what they might find out about themselves if they travel from the exact same place where they’re standing right now.

-What’s it like over there literally anywhere but here I want to know from anyone who’s ever done anything and maybe I’ll like it or maybe I won’t but as someone who’s written about travelling so many times I know that hearing about it from someone else doesn’t do it justice it’s not real until you’ve gone yourself.
+What’s it like over there literally anywhere but here I want to know from anyone who’s ever done anything and maybe I’ll like it or maybe I won’t but as someone who’s written about traveling so many times I know that hearing about it from someone else doesn’t do it justice it’s not real until you’ve gone yourself.

 Sometimes I talk to my friends who are sober the same way you would when someone has just gotten back from a vacation to somewhere cool you’ve always wanted to go.
 Oh wow what was Japan like?
 And they tell you how great it is and you say you definitely are going to go someday but you know you probably won’t but you say it anyway.